oroinc/documentation/user/back-office/system/frontend-menus/edit-frontend-menu.rst

   2) Fill in the text field with a user agent substring or a string, if required.

-     .. note:: A user agent string is a combination of user agent application versions, operating systems, crawlers, and other scripts which are specific for each user (e.g., Mozilla/5.0 (Windows NT 6.1; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/60.0.3112.113 Safari/537.36).
+     .. note:: A user agent string is a combination of user agent application versions, operating systems, crawlers, and other scripts that are specific for each user (e.g., Mozilla/5.0 (Windows NT 6.1; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/60.0.3112.113 Safari/537.36).

-        A user agent substring is a part of the aforementioned string (e.g., Mozilla, Windows, Safari, etc).
+        A user agent substring is a part of the string mentioned above (e.g., Mozilla, Windows, Safari, etc).

         .. image:: /user/img/system/frontend_menu/user_agent.png

   3) Select the corresponding operation from the list.

-     * The *contains* operation determines whether the specified substring is included in the user agent string (e.g., in case you mention Mozilla, all the versions of Mozilla in the user agent string will meet the requirements of this function).
+     * The *contains* operation determines whether the specified substring is included in the user agent string (e.g., if you mention Mozilla, all the versions of Mozilla in the user agent string will meet the requirements of this function).

      * The *does not contain* operation determines whether the specified substring is not included in the user agent string.

-     * The *matches* operation checks whether the specified value fully matches the user agent string (e.g. you need to provide a version of Mozilla to meet the requirements of this function).
+     * The *matches* operation checks whether the specified value fully matches the user agent string (e.g., you need to provide a version of Mozilla to meet the requirements of this function).

      * The *does not match* operation checks when the specified value does not match the user agent string.

    .. image:: /user/img/system/frontend_menu/frontend_menu_5.png
       :width: 70%

-  4) To create more advanced condition, you can combine constrains into the expression using logical AND and OR operators:
+  4) To create a more advanced condition, you can combine constraints into the expression using logical AND and OR operators:

-     * Click **+ And** below the operation field within the same block to add another constrain block into the expression via AND.
+     * Click **+ And** below the operation field within the same block to add another constraint block into the expression via AND.

        *AND* operation means that only those user agents that comply with all the specified conditions in a group will be selected.

      .. image:: /user/img/system/frontend_menu/frontend_menu_6.png

-     * Click **+ Add** at the bottom of the expression block to add another constrain block into the expression via OR.
+     * Click **+ Add** at the bottom of the expression block to add another constraint block into the expression via OR.

        *OR* operation activates the expression once any of the constraint blocks in a group evaluates to true.